GRANITE STATE ADAPTIVE SPORTS

 Terminology in the Equestrian Arena ~

-Equine Assisted Activities & Learning:
+Equine Assisted Activities:

 Equine Experiential Learning